Biodiversity and Land Use

 Exotic and common plants form the building blocks of many important medicinal drugs, making biodiversity and eco-system preservation important priorities for Bristol-Myers Squibb.
 It is for this reason that we have developed Sustainability 2010 Goals to reflect our commitment to biodiversity preservation.

-Bristol-Myers Squibb facilities select an endangered or threatened species that is locally significant.
-We then partner with government and private organizations to protect the species and their habitats in the countries and U.S. states where we operate.
+Bristol-Myers Squibb facilities selected an endangered or threatened species that is locally significant.
+We then partnered with government and private organizations to protect the species and their habitats in the countries and U.S. states where we operate.

 The Sustainability 2010 Goals directly addressed land preservation and called for conserving ecologically significant areas equal in size to Bristol-Myers Squibb’s total global property footprint.
 We supported preservation of biologically significant areas across the globe where our company operates, representing a broad range of eco-systems, from rain forests to coral reefs and wetlands.
 We partnered with government agencies and professional organizations that work with existing preserves and local programs.
 Through such initiatives, the company has supported conservation of 1,616 hectares of biologically diverse habitat in Australia, Brazil, Indonesia, Ireland, Mexico, China, Canada and the United States, exceeding our 2010 Goal.